cortex-lab/Rigbox/readme.txt

 - handles to objects are no longer numerical
 - the UI is now using the most recent version of GUI Layout Toolbox
+- all code now works in the latest version of MATLAB

 Little fixes: